 One of the wonderful things about this quick and easy pesto rigatoni recipe is the ease with which you can customise it.

-Homemade pesto is so simple to make and you can use anything from herbs to spinach and even broccoli or combinations of them.
+Homemade pesto is so simple to make and you can use anything from herbs to spinach to kale and even broccoli or combinations of them.
 Try one of these pesto recipes.

 - Homemade Basil Pesto (Genovese Pesto)